 Dimensions of Patient-Centered Outcomes

-The outcomes for IIR studies are spread across five dimensions:
+The outcomes for IIR studies are spread across four dimensions:

 - Communicating new knowledge - Numerous publications, standards of practice, refined techniques, policies and procedures enter the health and medical fields through shared knowledge.